tqvarnst/webpreso-cartridge/README.md

 * Go to your openshift URL (in the example above the link becomes [http://web-pres0.rhcloud.com](http://web-pres0.rhcloud.com)) to the see the presentation.

 * To print the presentation to a pdf add ?print-pdf (e.g. [http://web-pres0.rhcloud.com?print-pdf](http://web-pres0.rhcloud.com?print-pdf)) to the url in Google Chrome and use the print function in Chrome.

+For local development it's recommended to first create the gear in openshift.
+After cloning to the desktop everything should be included to run locally.
+See README.md in template for more information.